Important new fossils found in Abu Dhabi

-The fossils were found as a result of technical cooperation between the Department of Historic Environment at ADACH and the Peabody Museum of Natural History at Yale University, USA.
+The findings came about due to technical cooperation between the Department of Historic Environment at ADACH and the Peabody Museum of Natural History at Yale University in the United States of America.

-Mohammed Khalaf Al Mazroui, Director General of ADACH, explained that these excavations took about three weeks of field work (from December 28, last year, to January 16) and included a working group composed of nine members from the Department of Historic Environment, led by Dr Mark Beech.
+Mohammed Khalaf Al Mazroui, Director General of ADACH, explained that these excavations took up about three weeks of field work (from December 28, 2009 to January 16, 2010) and included a working group composed of nine members from the Department of Historic Environment, led by Dr Mark Beech.

-These excavations took place in addition to the work of a team of fossil specialists comprising Dr. Faysal Bibi from the University of Poitiers in France, Professor Andrew Hill of Yale University, and Dr. Matthew Schuster from University of Poitiers.
+These excavations took place in addition to the work of a team of fossil specialists that consisted of Dr. Faysal Bibi from the University of Poitiers in France, Professor Andrew Hill of Yale University, and Dr. Matthew Schuster from University of Poitiers.

 The team sought to gain a greater understanding of this ancient environment, where evidence of fossil white ants has been discovered for the first time.